My Plantiful Cooking

 Instructions

-• In a food processor, add all ingredients needed for sambal.
-Blend until smooth, stopping to scrap down the sides.
-You might need to add a splash of water if the mixture is not blending well.
+• Add all sambal ingredients to a food processor and blend until smooth.
+Stop to scrape the sides, and add a splash of water if the mixture is not blending well.

 • Heat a tablespoon of oil in a large non-stick pan or wok over medium-high heat.
 Arrange in 1 layer, then pan-fry tofu and tempeh for 2-3 minutes on each side or until most sides are golden.
 Set aside.